gatlin/go-orc/README.md

 let Orc simply ensure they're consistent.
 For now, though, we have type assertions.

+Another goal is already suggested by my use of Site objects rather than simple
+functions: I would like for Sites to allow both local *and remote* computations.
+This requires a bit more thinking but I imagine net-chans and some kind of uniform Site registration and announcement system could make wide-area orchestration much more feasible.

 If you write a cool function building on the ones supplied here, send me a pull request and I'll probably include it.
 It'd be neat to turn this into the one-stop-shop for concurrency patterns.